 J: Wow!
 That was just a right hook, left jab.
 That is just something that you don’t want on a back to back basis especially when you’re on vacation, trying to whoop it up with the boys.
 So, Nathan, I’m sure you had a lot of things that I’m sure you learned from that.
 Let’s really break this down.
 Let’s give some lessons to Fire Nation from this story.

 N: Absolutely!
 Biggest lesson and I cannot stress this enough, DIVERSIFY.
-You cannot be reliant on one thing on your company.
-You’ll never know when that company is going to get shut down.
-That’s one of the reasons I opened the second company.
+You cannot be reliant on one thing on your business.
+You’ll never know when that business is going to get shut down.
+That’s one of the reasons I opened the second business.
 It’s even more diversifying.

 It’s one of the reasons that when I consult with businesses to hire workers, they fall into the same common trap of hiring just one person to do everything.
 And then, when that one person quits.
 They just don’t have any idea what to do.

-Whereas I recommend, hiring 4 different people and splitting up the task and make it so they are specialized, so that one of your workers quit, you can just replace them and the rest of your business keeps moving forward.
+Whereas I recommend, hiring 4 different people and splitting up the task and make it so they are specialized, so that if one workers quits, you can just replace them and the rest of your business keeps moving forward.
 And it’s also the same reason I recommend not relying on one vendor to sell all your products.
 And making sure that you’re continuing to add new products, new vendors and new services so you’re never relying on one specific thing.

 J: Okay, Fire Nation, multiple streams of revenue.
 You’re gonna diversify that area.
 You just need to be diversified and pretty much everything you do in life.
 I mean, you want your skillset diversified.
 You just want to be a diversified entrepreneur because then no matter what come at you, whatever happens with the economy, just anything you are prepared for.
 You’re flexible.
 You can adjust.
 You can peeve it.
 You can make things happen.